Osmanbell/lza-oracle/docs/wiki/localNVA.md

 - Select the **Network Interface**.
 - Under **Settings**, choose **IP configurations**.
 - Enable **IP forwarding**.
-- Run the following command 'systemctl -p' to reset the network status to forward network traffic without a reboot
-- Ensure that the local firewall on the NVA is not enabled or set to block traffic

 ## 3. Enable IP Forwarding at the OS Level